mermaidpurse/wrapsher/docs/decisions.md

 - Finally, implement a PEG parser in Wrapsher (or use an external one that emits, say, a JSON AST) and rewrite the grammar, removing Ruby.

-## Variable Scope

-We need variable scopes because as things are, all variables are global and they can be stepped on.
-I'd like to make sure variables are never shadowed, so:

-Global variables can't be shadowed (e.g., it's an error to put one in a function signature and when you assign it in a function, you're assigning to the global).

-Local variables can't be shadowed because they exist in the function namespace somehow (maybe as simple as `_wshv_function_type_var`).
-But then you have to have some way for the compiler to detect if there's already a global.
-Actualyl that has to be done at run time.
-So variable references probably need an internal function like function dispatching does.

-Maybe we have to look real hard at whether POSIX sh offers some kind of variable scope.
-I didn't see `local`.

 ## Shell Libraries

 Some tools (e.g. CircleCI orbs) enforce a certain style